Hotel based, active adventure holiday in the Galapagos Islands

-We combine snorkelling, biking, trekking and sea kayaking in a unique itinerary taking in the highlights of these magical islands.
+We combine snorkelling, biking, hiking and sea kayaking in a unique itinerary taking in the highlights of these magical islands.

 Snorkel with playful sea lions, watch sharks and giant manta rays, or just enjoy the company of the Galapagos giant tortoise.